adri188/Kickstarter_Analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

 ![Theater_Outcomes_vs_launch](https://user-images.githubusercontent.com/102937320/162600229-1e854514-0660-44a1-baa5-5bf02ecf98d5.png)

+* Total Numbers of projects launched were higher between May-July, with signicant higher number of successful campaigns in May-Jun.
+* At the beggining and end of the year there were lower number of projects launched with lower successful campaign ratio compared to total projects
+* There is no significant correlation between failed initiatives and Launch date.
+* Louise should probably benefit from launching her campaign around this months.

 ### Analysis of Outcomes Based on Goals

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/102937320/162600238-c1a91eef-afc7-4900-ac77-f25b7f3c266f.png)

+* 70% of projects had goals <5000
+* 76% of campaigns with goals < 1000 were succesful
+* A little over 50% of projects had campaigns goals between 1000-4999 with 73% of them being succesful
+* We can see 100% of campaings between 45000-49999 were sucesful but there was only 1 project on this category
+* Lousie goal of 10000 has a 50% chance of being succesful based on the data

 ### Challenges and Difficulties Encountered

+Some of the challenges that could be experienced
+- Doubole counting data on formulas
+- not setting correct statements, not locking cells
+- while analyzing data and making statements there are more factor that should be taking into consideration.

 ## Results